In this article:

 - Place this URL on your website.
 The exact instructions depend on the platform or content management system you use for your site.
 If you are not sure how to add the links, feel free to contact our customer care team.

 In case the legal information is placed on your website, you can add a link to that legal page to your store settings so that customers can read it on your website.
-For this, go to Ecwid control panel → Settings → General Legal Pages, click Edit next to the necessary legal page, choose the Show: on separate URL option and add the link from your site to the appeared field.
+For this, go to your Ecwid admin, in Settings → General Legal Pages, click Edit next to the necessary legal page, choose the Show: on separate URL option and add the link from your site to the appeared field.
 Example:

 The legal pages you need and the content they are to display depends on your business, and laws and regulations in your country.
 We recommend to look for professional lawyer advice regarding this.

-Here are some examples of legal pages content.
+Here are some examples of the legal pages content.

-Or simply TOS is a document that explains the rules for using your site/store.
-You may want to include the following items:
+Or simply TOS.
+It is a document that explains the rules for using your site/store.
+Learn more about adding Terms and Conditions to your e-commerce site.

 This is a document specifying your terms for refunds and product returns.